xzhen-hub/ML_Linear-Factor-Model/README.md

-3. Part 2: Use LASSO regression, and LASSO with cross validation Apply a regularized regression with a penalty term to shrink the loadings.
+3. Part 2: ML methods: Use LASSO regression, and LASSO with cross validation Apply a regularized regression with a penalty term to shrink the loadings.
 This shrinkage is motivated by the Stein result (paradox) since we are estimating the return for more than 2 asset categories.
-The best penalty value will be determined by cross validation which useses training and validation to estimate the penalty.
+The best penalty value will be determined by cross validation which uses training and validation to estimate the penalty.

+Methods to handle estimating factor loadings: versions of penalized regression:
+      -LASSO regression
+      -Ridge regression
+      -Elastic net regression

+   version of constrained regression:
+      -Best subset regression

 4. Part 3: Forecasting 5 factor for multiple assets